jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 155. Min Stack
 Two stacks, one normal, one minstack.

+#### 162. Find Peak Element
+Binary search.
+Recursively search the "increasing" part by checking the middle item trend / differential compared to its neighbours.
+When the middle item is a peak itself, obviously return it as well.

 #### 172. Factorial Trailing Zeroes
 Count how many 5s...
 Note that 25 has two 5s, and 125 three 5s, and so on... ($\log_5n$)